-Afterwards, we headed to Pisac, “a beautiful Incan site” with gorgeous terraces made out of many layers of dirt, large boulders and “llama poo.”
+Afterward, we headed to Pisac, “a beautiful Incan site” with gorgeous terraces made out of many layers of dirt, large boulders and “llama poo.”
 These terraces served as means of irrigation for farming of many Peruvian staples, such as corn and potatoes.
-The site was named after a special native bird, and in worship of the condor – a sacred bird to the Incans.
-A neighboring mountain towered over us, and Puma (our nickname for our Quechua tour guide) told us that the mountain was filled with ancient Incan tombs, and that some of the tombs still contained perfectly intact mummies!
+The site was named after a special native bird, and in the worship of the condor – a sacred bird to the Incans.
+A nearby mountain towered over us, and Puma (our nickname for our Quechua tour guide) told us that the mountain was filled with ancient Incan tombs and that some of the tombs still contained perfectly intact mummies!
 ‘Twas very interesting.

 The Peru Crew had mixed feelings about the mountain biking “expedition” we were scheduled to go on.
 Despite the many apprehensions and attempted consolements, a handful of us did finish the whole trail.
 A van and a bus followed us along the way to pick up any brave stragglers who had had enough of bouncing on a hard bike seat over the very rocky dirt roads.
 It was admittedly a slightly “booty-bruising” experience, yet the breath-taking views of the fields, mountains, farm animals (like cows) and bodies of water made it all worth it.
 Tired but content with our performance (and how many black pigs we saw), the last survivors clambered onto the bus at the end of the trail to head to our next hotel.